Balochi Culture

 Literature plays a vital role in the development of any society.
 It is a source of knowledge and wisdom and helps people understand their history and culture.
 Balochi literature is no different.

-Many famous Balochi poets and writers have contributed to developing the Balochi language and literature.
-But there’s a sad thing about Balochi literature, i.e., there need to be more readers and appreciators of this literature.
+Many famous Balochi poets and writers have contributed to the development of the Balochi language and literature.
+But there’s a sad thing about Balochi literature: It needs to be more readers and appreciators.

-Balochi literature is rich and based on the oral traditions of the Balochi people.
+Balochi literature is rich and based on the Balochi people’s oral traditions.
 It includes folktales, proverbs, poems, and songs.

 In 1951, Khair Mohammad Nadvi, with his literary friends, initiated a platform for improving Balochi literature.
-He and his companions published a periodical of Balochi called “Oman” to spread and enhance the Balochi literature.
-The publications of this periodical started increasing gradually, but with time, it somehow failed to use the latest techniques and ways of implementation.
+He and his companions published a periodical, “Oman,” to spread and enhance Balochi literature.
+The publications of this periodical started increasing gradually, but with time, they somehow failed to use the latest techniques and methods of implementation.

-The services of Syed Zahoor Shah Hashmi must be addressed in getting Balochi literature equal importance as any other literature.
-He served all his life in developing a way to bring Balochi on the same page as all other literature.
+The services of Syed Zahoor Shah Hashmi must be addressed in giving Balochi literature equal importance as any other literature.
+He worked all his life to develop a way to bring Balochi on the same page as all other literature.
 He worked in all areas of literature, including translation, poetry, language, research, and novel writing.

-Syed Zahoor Shah wrote the first ever novel of Balochi named “Nazook”; he also arranged the first Balochi dictionary called Syed Ganj.
+Syed Zahoor Shah wrote the first Balochi novel, “Nazook,” and he also arranged the first Balochi dictionary, Syed Ganj.
 In short, his contributions to Balochi literature are unforgettable and immense.

 Balochi Culture Poetry